phpwutz/hhvm-ansible-vagrant/README.md

 There is a simple index.php which will be executed in HHVM via nginx.

-Please note: This is just a bootstrapping setup for people who want to give hhvm a tr, I am not involved with any of the software provided.
+Please note: This is just a bootstrapping setup for people who want to give hhvm a try, I am not involved with any of the software provided.

 Have fun poking HHVM :)